 Chickpeas may be my favorite legume on the planet!
-They’re amazing as a crispy snack, are the super star ingredient in falafel and hummus and when they’re slowly braised with sultry veggies like porcini mushrooms, Tuscan kale, and fresh herbs they are as decadent and rich as any braised meat dish I’ve ever come across.
+They’re amazing as a crispy snack and are the super star ingredient in falafel and hummus.
+And when you want a chickpeas comfort food recipe, they’re slowly braised with sultry veggies like porcini mushrooms, Tuscan kale, and fresh herbs.
+It is as decadent and rich as any braised meat dish I’ve ever come across.
 I mean, seriously is there anything chickpeas can’t do?

 photo credit || Salt and Wind

 This braised chickpeas recipe is perfect for a warm vegetarian meal on a cold day.

 When I was planning the vegetarian-friendly main dish for our Italian Polenta Party I knew I wanted a dish that would fill our home with its enticing aroma as it cooked away making my family so anxious for dinner that they literally flock to the kitchen!
 As far as I’m concerned there isn’t anything cozier than a decadent dish like this slow cooking in the oven all afternoon on a chilly winter day.
 Walking in from a long day at school or work to a smell like that is the stuff that memories are made of…at least for people as food obsessed as my family is!